Paris Hotel Lutetia unveils $234M makeover

 Courtesy Hotel Lutetia

-Rooms have now been enlarged -- the original total of 233 rooms has been cut to 184 -- and there are some highly covetable suites on offer, including two with access to outdoor terraces with spectacular 360 degree views of the City of Light.
+Rooms have been enlarged -- the original total of 233 rooms has been cut to 184.
+There are some highly coveted suites on offer, including two with access to outdoor terraces with spectacular 360 degree views of the City of Light.

 Cultural heavyweights